 Once you are happy with the layout and content of the message, click the Save Draft button to return to the Edit Message page.

-You will see the template displayed in the Message Content section.
-You can edit the content using the Edit button or delete the template by clicking the X button next to the template name.
+You will see the template name displayed in the Message Content section.
+You can edit the content using the Edit button or remove the template from your message by clicking the X button next to the template name.

 Note: Any changes made to the current message template will not affect the underlying Sculpt Template or Sculpt Blocks.
 Likewise, any changes to the Sculpt Blocks or Sculpt Template will not affect the current message template.